-It’s not just a dog toy; it’s a KONG.
+It’s not just a dog toy, it’s a KONG.

-Chewing relieves stress.
-KONG Sizing Guide
+KONG Extreme KONG Sizing Guide

 Separation anxiety typically occurs in the first 20 minutes after you leave a dog alone.
 A simple solution is to help the dog develop a positive association between being left alone and good things, like a treat-stuffed KONG.
 Stuffing a KONG toy with a mix of wet and dry ingredients creates a challenge that typically lasts 20 minutes, engaging dogs during the time when anxiety is at its peak.
 A KONG can even be frozen so that getting all the food out takes even more time.